Ready to book your next LTL shipment? Get started today and see how the digital supply chain can move your freight

 According to George Bailey, managing director of the Digital Supply Chain Institute, “Algorithms are the heart and brains of the digital supply chain.”
 Flock Freight® wholly subscribes to this idea, creating a cutting-edge proprietary algorithm that seamlessly connects LTL shippers and carriers to create ideal hauls on the most efficient routes.

 Our cloud-based logistics platform digitizes many aspects of traditional LTL tracking processes and provides transparency rarely equaled in the freight industry.
-We replace physical hub-and-spoke terminals with digital technology to pool shipments through shared truckload (STL) service, removing the risks of loss or damage and resulting in a 97.5% on-time delivery performance.
+We replace physical hub-and-spoke terminals with digital technology to pool shipments through shared truckload (STL) service, removing the risks of loss or damage and reliable delivery performance.
 Quoting, ordering, and tracking are all completed via the Flock platform, providing a digital record of each and every shipment.